Conte backs Italy to beat Belgium despite 'force of nature' Lukaku

 But the former Italy boss thinks the Azzurri can delivier a knockout blow to Belgium, who have injury concerns over midfield maestro Kevin De Bruyne and captain Eden Hazard.

-Conte, who left Inter at the end of the 2020-2021 season, said: "As well as the psychological aspect and the attitude: that indispensable mix of grit, concentration, desire to help, the ability to suffer and not give up.
+Conte, who left Inter at the end of the 2020-21 season, told the Gazzetta dello Sport: "As well as the psychological aspect and the attitude: that indispensable mix of grit, concentration, desire to help, the ability to suffer and not give up.

 "Each player must put themselves at the service of the group.
 There are three qualities that differentiate top athletes from normal athletes in modern football: strength, speed and endurance.